julep-ai/julep/gitbook/samantha-1-turbo/overview.md

 This model has the following context sections.

 * `user`: Represent the user and user input.
-* `assistant`: Represents the persona given to the LLM.
+* `assistant`: Represents the output by the model
 * `situation`: An equivalent of the `system` section in OpenAI and other models.
 Meant to give the background and set the conversation tone.
 * `thought`: A section for doing Chain of Thought.
-Let's the model "think" before generating a final response in the`assistant` section.
+Let's the model "think" before generating a final response in the `assistant` section.
 * `information`: A section to store factual information and introduce context in order to enrich conversation.

 The model and speaker sections can optionally include a name like `me (Samantha)` or `person (Dmitry)`